-For more than 45 years, Paraquad has worked tirelessly to promote inclusion for people with disabilities in St. Louis and around the world.
+For 50 years, Paraquad has worked tirelessly to promote inclusion for people with disabilities in St. Louis and around the world.
 Here’s a look at some of the key dates that have shaped Paraquad and the Independent Living Movement.

 Max Starkloff entered a nursing home after a debilitating car accident.